agoose77/phd-thesis/content/2600-10c-4he-experiment.md

 The analysis process was performed in a series of discrete stages (see {numref}`analysis-flowchart`).

 :::{mermaid}
-:caption: Process diagram of the TexAT analysis
+:caption: Process diagram of the TexAT analysis.
 :name: analysis-flowchart

 flowchart TD